vk-cs/docs-public/docs/en/ml/mlplatform/jupyterhub/instructions/manage/manage.md

 ## {heading(Changing virtual machine type)[id=change-vm-type]}

-1. [Go to](https://cloud.vk.com/app/en) to your VK Cloud management console.
+1. [Go to](https://cloud.vk.com/app/en) your VK Cloud management console.
 1. Go to **ML Platform** → **Instances** section.
 1. Click ![ ](/en/assets/more-icon.svg "inline") for the instance you need and select **Change virtual machine type**.
 1. In the window that opens, select a virtual machine category to filter the list of VM flavors.
 More details in the [review of the Cloud Servers service](/en/computing/iaas/concepts/about#flavors).